-Canada is a big country, with land divided into 10 provinces and three territories, stretching across nearly four million miles.
-The culinary traditions of the True North vary from one region to the next, rooted in First Nations, French, English, and Scottish cultures.
+Canada is a big country, with land divided into ten provinces and three territories, stretching across nearly four million miles.
+The culinary traditions in the Great White North vary from one region to the next, rooted in First Nations, French, English, and Scottish cultures.

-But like other nations, the immigrants that arrived after those early Canadian inhabitants in the 19th and 20th centuries influenced the culinary landscape here, as well.
-Traditional Canadian cuisine is a delicious melding of food cultures, unique flavors, and culinary customs that everyone needs to try.
+Like other nations, the settlers from the 17th century onward have influenced the culinary landscape here.
+Traditional Canadian cuisine is a delicious melding of food cultures, unique flavors, and tasty customs that everyone needs to try.

 A double-crusted meat pie, seasoned with cloves, allspice, cinnamon, and nutmeg, food historians have traced tourtière’s origins to early Quebec.
 Savory and filling, with a flaky crust on the outside, this delicious dish has a tasty filling of potatoes alongside pork, veal, beef, or wild game meat like moose, pheasant, rabbit, or pigeon.